Ecommerce packaging: the ultimate guide

 Protection is so important because broken, scratched or otherwise damaged products don’t just leave a short-term negative impression on the customer.
 They also create work for your customer support and returns team, incurring further costs.

 What’s more, the durability of the packaging itself is also important.
 According to one survey by Smithers, 58% of consumers said damaged packaging would deter them from buying a product again.
-So, poor quality packaging can have a negative impact on your future sales.
+So, poor-quality packaging can negatively impact future sales.

 Brand-building